 ACA affordability threshold will increase in 2019

-The ACA affordability threshold for the 2019 calendar year will increase from 9.56 percent to 9.86 percent.
-This means employers can require employees to pay slightly more towards their employee-only coverage and it will still be considered affordable.
+The ACA affordability threshold the 2019 calendar year will increase from 9.56 percent to 9.86 percent.
+This means employers can require employees to pay slightly more towards their employee-only coverage and still be considered affordable.

 Out-of-pocket maximums and contribution limits will increase in 2019